gc120978levelup1/sigbin/README.md

 ## For Example inside the HTML you declare a DOM,

     ...

     <div id="value-container" class="some_style"></div>
     <div>
-        <button id="increment-button"> Increent Value </button>
+        <button id="increment-button"> Increment Value </button>
     </div>

     ...

-## then we dclare linkage between DOM and state variable,
+## Then we declare linkage between DOM and state variable,

     ...

-    let thisStateVariable = 0;
+    let thisStateVariable = 0; // this is the state variable being initialized

-    "#value-container".linkToVal( () => thisStateVariable ); // linking DOM and variable
+    "#value-container".linkToVal(() => thisStateVariable); // linking DOM and variable once

     "#increment-button".onclick( (ev) => {

-        thisStateVariable++; //whenever the button is clicked the variable is incremented })
+        thisStateVariable++; //whenever the button is clicked the variable is incremented

+    })

     ...

-    eventually the "value-container" div will be updated whenever the variable is changed.
+    ...eventually the "value-container" div will be updated whenever the variable is changed. automatically.

+# Context Management

+    Similar to React, sigbin framework has a simple context manager in order to pass data

+    between pages without calling the server.
+Data will be cached for a limited period of time

+    and can be used by several other pages along the way.
+Context data is saved as json format

+    easily.

+### Example Context Management

+    // context declared in one page
+    saveContext("garry-context", [
+        {
+            name : "Ben Johnson",
+             age : 40,
+           email : "ben_thumbling@gmail.com"
+        },
+        {
+            name : "Micheal Jordan",
+             age : 52,
+           email : "mic_jor@gmail.com"
+        }
+    ]);

+    // context used by another page
+    let other_page = getContext("garry-context");